Isabela (province): Religion

 Roman Catholicism is the predominant faith followed by about 80% of the people.
-Other religions practiced are Aglipayan, United Methodist Church and various Christian churches such as the Church of Jesus Christ of Latter-day Saints, Iglesia ni Cristo,and Protestant Churches Baptist, Seventh-day Adventist, other Charismatic Christians and Jehovah's Witnesses.
-There are also small number of Muslims.
+Iglesia ni Cristo is the second most popular religion, with 4% of the population.
+Other religions include Members Church of God International (MCGI), Aglipayan, United Methodist Church, the Church of Jesus Christ of Latter-day Saints, Baptists, Seventh-day Adventists, Jehovah's Witnesses, and other Charismatic Christians.
+There are also a small number of Muslims.

 Economy

 In terms of income classification, Isabela is rated as first-class province and considered among the richest and most progressive province in the Philippines and the most progressive in Region 02 courtesy of the three key cities strategically located in the province.